djalbat/necessary/README.md

 - `renameFile()`
 - `getStats()`

 An inglorious collection of functions which do no more than paper over some of Node's synchronous [native file system API](https://nodejs.org/api/fs.html) functions.
-Note that the paths passed to all of these functions are considered absolute and that all of the functions will throw native errors upon failure.
+All of the functions will throw native errors upon failure.

 * The `checkEntryExists()`, `checkFileExists()`, `checkDirectoryExists()`, `isEntryFile()`, `isEntryDirectory()` and `isDirectoryEmpty()` functions work as their names suggest, returning a boolean value.